baosiek/template_ml_project/README.md

-# Forecast Lab
+# Template ML Project

-A comprehensive Python project framework for time series forecasting and machine learning research.
+A comprehensive Python project framework for machine learning research and experimentation.
 This project provides a structured template for building, training, and evaluating machine learning models with integrated logging, configuration management, and data handling utilities.

 ## Overview

-**Forecast Lab** is designed as a scalable foundation for financial forecasting and machine learning experimentation.
+**Template ML Project** is designed as a scalable foundation for machine learning experimentation and model development.
 It combines modern ML libraries (PyTorch, scikit-learn, LightGBM) with financial data tools (yfinance, pandas-datareader) and time-series analysis capabilities (statsmodels, pandas-ta).

 **Version:** 0.1.0
 **Python:** ≥3.13